grottrup/grottrup.github.io/_posts/2018-09-15-Getting-WSL.md

 See the official guide by Microsoft or follow the steps below: https://docs.microsoft.com/en-us/windows/wsl/install-win10

-1. Run the following comman as administator in PowerShell:
+1. Run the following command as administator in PowerShell:

 ``` PowerShell